Gemma Cuervo: Career

-Her best known works are her roles in the TV programs Estudio 1, Médico de familia and Aquí no hay quien viva.
-She also worked in La que se avecina as María Teresa Valverde until the fourth season in 2010.
+Cuervo gained immense popularity in 2003 for her role of the naive, single and slightly eccentric elderly woman Vicenta in the Antena 3 sitcom Aquí no hay quien viva, forming a trio of retired grandmothers alongside actresses Mariví Bilbao and Emma Penella.
+Years later she also worked in La que se avecina as María Teresa Valverde until the fourth season in 2010.